 Likewise, Ecuador’s degree programs are much like those in America.
-Undergraduate and graduate degrees are offered; the former is typically a 4-year program while the latter is 2 years.
+Undergraduate and graduate degrees are offered; the former is typically a four-year program while the latter is two years.

 What Is Unique About Studying Abroad in Ecuador?

-Aside from the geography and culture — which truly is distinctive — Ecuadorean colleges share special characteristics.
+Aside from the geography and culture, which truly is distinctive, Ecuadorean colleges and universities share special characteristics.
 Many schools, like Universidad San Francisco de Quito (USFQ), expect students to take responsibility for their own education, and encourage “specialized generalists” rather than the major-focused undergrads of most US universities.

-Schools in Ecuador are also generally bilingual, speaking Spanish and English (some also speak Quichua — an Inca language common among indigenous populations).
-Classes are primarily taught in Spanish, with many schools requiring international students to take an Introduction to Spanish course.
+Schools in Ecuador are also generally bilingual, speaking Spanish and English (some also speak Quechua, an Inca language common among indigenous populations).
+Classes are primarily taught in Spanish, with many schools requiring international students to take an introductory Spanish course.

 If you plan to study abroad in Ecuador, you should be aware of some important details.

 Classes are lecture-style and frequently include comprehensive exams.
 Tests rely more on critical thinking and analysis than on memorization or fill-in-the-blanks.
-Student independence also means that you are responsible for knowing your academic standing in class, as feedback from professors (in the form of grades) generally is rare.
+Student independence also means that you are responsible for knowing your academic standing, as feedback from professors (in the form of grades) is generally rare.

 What You Need Before You Can Study Abroad In Ecuador